oferei/sublime-unity-completions/README.md

 2. Create a new directory called "Unity Completions"
 3. Copy the contents of this package into the new directory

+## Status

+Up to date with Unity version 4.3.1.

 ## Generation

 The _sublime-completions_ files were generated automatically using